-Declaration details of goods released for the procedure can be amended if necessary
+Declaration details of goods released for the procedure can be amended

 If you notice an error in the customs declaration after you have received a release decision concerning customs warehousing, you may apply for amendment after release.
 Amendment after release can be applied for by the declarant or the declarant’s representative.
 Customs can also amend the declaration after release on its own initiative.